Reverse Mortgage to Pay Off Mortgage: Does It Make Sense?

 Yes.
 HECMs generally require counseling with an independent, HUD-approved counselor before the loan can close.

-Using a reverse mortgage to pay off a traditional mortgage can be a smart cash-flow move for the right household, especially if you plan to stay put, can comfortably handle ongoing property expenses, and value monthly flexibility more than preserving maximum home equity for heirs.
-If you want to see how this decision plays out in real numbers, the next step is to run a side-by-side comparison.
+If you want to see how this decision plays out in real numbers, the next step is a side-by-side comparison.
 Schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors.
-We’ll compare a reverse mortgage against downsizing, refinancing, and other options, and show how each one impacts your monthly cash flow, taxes, and long-term home equity.
+We will compare a reverse mortgage against downsizing, refinancing, and other options, and show how each one affects your monthly cash flow, taxes, and long-term home equity.